 This also means that if you just grab the penis such that you’re moving its skin up and down the shaft with your hand, as opposed to caressing it so there’s friction between your skin and his skin, then it doesn’t really feel much more pleasant than a very enthusiastic handshake that goes on for too long.

 Location: The entire length of the penis is sensitive to touch.
-The helmet-shaped top called the glans (Latin for acorn, ’cause it looks like one) is more sensitive than the shaft, and the shaft is most sensitive closer you get to the glans, less sensitive as you get closer to the body.
+The helmet-shaped top called the glans (Latin for acorn, ’cause it looks like one) is more sensitive than the shaft, and the shaft is most sensitive closer you get to the glans, less sensitive as you get closer to his body.
 The scrotum (the wrinkly sack containing the testicles) also enjoys light touch, and is generally less sensitive than the penis.

 The penis is most sensitive on its underside.
 The most sensitive part of the penis is the little triangle called the frenulum where the bottom of the shaft meets the glans.
 If the glans were Darth Vader’s helmet, then the frenulum would be located approximately at his chin.

 And after that sentence, you will never be able to watch Star Wars the same way again.
+You’re welcome.

 The penis is also sensitive to pressure.
 Since condoms take away at least half of the frictional stimulus during intercourse, pressure becomes important.
 Suction is a form of pressure.